Honors & Awards

 » Nebraska Scholar-Athlete Honor Roll (Fall 2016)

 Marquel Dismuke enters the 2017 season looking to compete for action in the Husker secondary.
-The 6-2 Dismuke impressed the Nebraska coaches with his work on the practice field during his redshirt season and he has the versatility to make an impact in multiple roles.
+Dismuke impressed the Nebraska coaches with his work on the practice field during his redshirt season and he has the versatility to make an impact in multiple roles.
 The 6-2, 195-pound Dismuke brings good size and outstanding range to the back end of the defense.

 Dismuke redshirted and worked on the scout team in his first season in Lincoln.